Conference Menu

 This symposium will provide a platform for showcasing recent progresses in developing sustainable chemicals, bio-based products, functional materials and devices, and circular materials from renewable biomass feedstock.
 Broad topics surrounding latest advances in novel extraction, conversion, processing, design, synthesis, modification, functionalization, characterization, assembly, and fabrication of biomass materials for value-added applications are welcome.
 Some example areas include: 1) Synthesis, modification, and advanced applications of the renewable materials derived from biomass materials like polysaccharides (starch, cellulose, and chitosan), lignin, DNA, peptides and proteins, and other biomolecules.
 2) Emerging applications of renewable materials in various fields, such as clean energy applications, environmental applications and wearable electronics.
 3) Biorefining and conversion of biomass into various chemical platforms and bio-based products.
 4) Bio-based circular materials with reduced life cycle impacts.

-Sustainable food packaging and bioproducts (GR/MSED/MT)
+Sustainable food packaging and bioproducts (MSE)

 Organizers